baqwas/yolov8/README.md

 - DFRobot UNIHIKER

 # Acknowledgment
 The basic codes in the repository were derived from Ultralytics documentation.
-The very minor modifications were to enable some _bells & whistles_ for users to broader and general purpose use of the scripts.
+The very minor modifications were to enable some _bells & whistles_ for users towards broader and general purpose use of the scripts.